Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Default: false

             PublishedNodesSchemaFile=VALUE
-                                      The validation schema filename for publish file.
+                                      The validation schema filename for published nodes file.
                                       Alternative: --pfs, --publishfileschema
                                       Mode: Standalone only
                                       Type: string
                                       Default: <not set>

             MaxNodesPerDataSet=VALUE
                                       Maximum number of nodes within a DataSet/Subscription.
-                                      When more nodes than this value are configured for a dataSetWriter, they will be added in a separate DataSet/Subscription.
+                                      When more nodes than this value are configured for a DataSetWriter, they will be added in a separate DataSet/Subscription.
                                       Alternative: N/A
                                       Mode: Standalone only
                                       Type: integer